in the Enterprise

 This sort of approach works well if you need to process many documents that all look the same and will remain so – perhaps financial statements for personal bank accounts that all come from the same bank.
 If all the statements are from the same financial institution and all the data you’re after is in the same place on every single statement, then something like an OCR templating approach may be a viable solution.

 But as soon as any variation enters the equation, like statements from a different bank, or variation in language for a longer form of data, such as picking up material changes in SEC filings, humans will need to intervene to create a new or revised template.
 It’s easy to see how coming up with all the required templates can quickly become unwieldy – and costly.
 And for use cases consisting of thousands of documents or more, all unique, rule-based approaches will fail.

-Intelligent process automation (IPA) takes a different approach to unstructured document processing.
-Rather than create templates for each possible variation, IPA tools use technologies such as natural language processing (NLP) that enable them to accurately understand text, tables and images within the context of any given document.
+Intelligent intake takes a different approach to unstructured document processing.
+Rather than create templates for each possible variation, intelligent intake tools use technologies such as natural language processing (NLP) that enable them to accurately understand text, tables, and images within the context of any given document.

-IPA tools do use OCR, to “read” text so that it can be input to the IPA platform.
-However, rather than requiring rules that identify each specific element in a document, IPA uses deep learning to contextually understand what data you’re looking to extract from a given set of documents.
+Intelligent intake solutions do use OCR to “read” text so that it can be input to the platform.
+However, rather than requiring rules that identify each specific element in a document, it uses deep learning to contextually understand what data you’re looking to extract from a given set of documents.